 A Century Of Building

-York Construction completes the Raleigh Memorial Auditorium, a massive, classical, granite monument, the largest single construction project in Raleigh during the Great Depression.
+Raleigh Memorial Auditorium is finished by York Construction.
+It is the largest single construction project undertaken in Raleigh during the Depression.

-Colleen McDonald Schmidt, Shannon McDonald Haynie, William York, and Parker York are added to the Board of Directors.
-They join Smedes, Rosemary, and George York along with Jack, Sheila, and Michael McDonald.
-The family board brings a diversity of viewpoints and exposure of the next generation to the company operations.
+Colleen McDonald Schmidt, Shannon McDonald Haynie, William York, and Parker York are elected to the Board of Directors.
+They join Smedes, Rosemary, and George York, and Jack, Sheila, and Michael McDonald.

-The Duke Lemur Center Renovation and Addition, located on 80-wooded acres in Durham, North Carolina, home of one of the world’s leading lemur and prosimian research and conversation facilities is started.
-This project is one of many Duke Lemur projects by McDonald York.
+The Duke Lemur Center, home of one of the world’s leading lemur and prosimian research and convention/conservation facilities, renovation, and addition project is completed.
+It is one of the many Duke Lemur projects completed by McDonald York.